-However, in our world there are differentiating factors between a.k.a "a senior programmer" and other programmers varies from company to company but the general rules can be broken down into a few categories: broad work experience, job quality level, and salary.
+However, in our world there are differentiating factors between a.k.a "a senior programmer" and other programmers vary from company to company but the general rules can be broken down into a few categories: broad work experience, job quality level, and salary.
 Senior programmers solve problems.
 In general, they spend much more time on defining the problem and building cognitive models before jumping into coding.
-They understand programming is one of the means to solve a problem, and it's not the only one, in fact, in most of times, other methods are much more efficient.
+They understand programming is one of the means to solve a problem, and it's not the only one, in fact, in most of the times, other methods are much more efficient.
 The junior developer may say "I have no idea why it crashes, I am stuck."
 A senior cannot have that luxury.

 When I hear “Senior Developer” - someone who has mastered programming.
 I think of a person who can design, code and test a system.
 They can talk to system architecture or component design.
 They understand and use design patterns.
-This person can anticipate the performance bottlenecks, but knows not to pre-optimize.
-This person will leverage asynchronous programming, queuing, caching, logging, security and persistence when appropriate.
+This person can anticipate the performance bottlenecks but knows not to pre-optimize.
+This person will leverage asynchronous programming, queuing, caching, logging, security, and persistence when appropriate.
 When asked they can give a detail explanation of their choice and the pros and cons.
-In most cases they have mastered object oriented programming and design.
+In most cases, they have mastered object oriented programming and design.

 Who is "Junior Developer" one who understands the basics of programming.
-They either have a degree in software engineering or computer science or they are self taught.
+They either have a degree in software engineering or computer science or they are self-taught.
 Their code is continually reviewed.
-Guidance is given in regards to algorithms, maintainability and structure.
+Guidance is given in regards to algorithms, maintainability, and structure.

 A senior developer must always be able to come up with a Plan B, a Plan C, etc. Someone has to deliver the bad news to the customer, and you can't just tell a customer "Gosh, I dunno.
 Seniors have positive and negative empathy.
 People who possess positive empathy don’t get jealous, they get excited when something good happens to someone else.
 Negative empathy is the ability to comfort others when they’re down.

 Senior developers are humble.
 People who are genuinely enjoyable to be around are humble, not arrogant.
 They don’t wave awards in people’s faces.
 They don’t name drop for the sake of sounding important.
 They don’t toot their own horns.
 They don’t have an aura of I-am-the-coolest-person-in-the-world.
-Of course, it’s healthy to be confident and sustain a high self-esteem.
+Of course, it’s healthy to be confident and sustain high self-esteem.
 But there’s a fine line between confidence and arrogance.
 And the difference is humility.